Did you ever wonder why Excel calls a single file a “workbook” but a single sheet inside it a “worksheet”?

 Organization

 If you’re juggling a budget, a sales pipeline, and a project timeline, you’ll want each area on its own sheet.
-Keeping everything in one sheet makes the file heavy, hard to handle, and prone to errors And that's really what it comes down to..
+Keeping everything in one sheet makes the file heavy, hard to figure out, and prone to errors That alone is useful..

 Performance